ClickHouse/ClickHouse/docs/en/operations/system-tables/metrics.md

 ### KeeperConnectedHostInLocalAZ

-Whether connected to a  keeper host in the same local availability zone
+Whether connected to a Keeper host in the same local availability zone

 ### LocalThread